eMapR/LTOP_FTV/README.md

 #### 3 Merge image chunks into two virtual raster (GDAL)

 Out first processing step is to make a virual raster from the many Seed Image chunks download.
 Note that these will be grouped with the general images when they come down from GEE.
-Separate manually or programmatically before the next steps or they will be combined incorrectly.
+You need to either specify separate folders in the SNIC step or separate manually or programmatically before the next steps or they will be combined incorrectly.
 You need to do this in a Python 3.x env or the gdal command will not work.

 [add seed image]